 MIGRATE_INFO functions can be called from any core.
 How the Secure world obtains and tracks the information provided through these functions is IMPLEMENTATION DEFINED.
-However, Arm expects that, at cold boot, the secure platform firmware optionally installs a Trusted OS.
-As part of the installation process, an API can be defined between the secure platform firmware and the Trusted OS that, in turn, can be used to provide the required return values of MIGRATE_INFO_TYPE.
-The secure platform firmware is aware of which core the Trusted OS is being installed on.
-By using this information, and tracking the success or failure of MIGRATE calls, the secure platform firmware can directly respond to MIGRATE_INFO calls from any core.
+However, Arm expects that at cold boot, as part of the installation process, an API can be defined between the privileged platform firmware and the Trusted OS that in turn can be used to provide the required return values of MIGRATE_INFO_TYPE.
+The privileged platform firmware should be aware of which core the Trusted OS is being installed on.
+By using this information, and tracking the success or failure of MIGRATE calls, the privileged platform firmware can directly respond to MIGRATE_INFO calls from any core.

-5.10 SYSTEM OFF
+5.10 SYSTEM_OFF

-SYSTEM OFF provides a system shutdown API.
+SYSTEM_OFF provides a system shutdown API.